Guest Blogger: Anne Miller-Uueda, LCSW

 Universality is the concept that you are not alone in your suffering.
 Being in a group with other survivors normalizes your experiences and helps people to feel less alone.
 When isolation is a part of your daily existence, it can be monumental to be truly seen and heard by another person with a similar experience of walking through the world.

 So, at what point in the healing journey does it make sense to participate in group therapy?
 Groups can play a role at all points in the healing journey, but different types of groups work better at different stages of healing.
 Acute debriefing groups give opportunities to share experiences of trauma directly after the fact and are most often offered when a community has experienced some type of disaster that impacts many of its members.
 Support groups are generally time-limited, help survivors cope with the impacts of trauma, and begin to establish safety.
 Support groups can be found at many agencies in Philadelphia, such as WOAR Philadelphia’s Center Against Sexual Violence.
 There are also longer-term processing groups.
 These groups are most helpful later in the trauma healing journey when some baseline ability to handle anxiety and stress has been established.
 They can provide a space for members to reconnect to the here and now, reconnect to community, further understand and change the way trauma is carried within the self, and make meaning of the traumatic experiences.
-If this sounds like a good fit for you at this point in your healing journey, you may want to consider joining our Trauma Healing Group here at Turning Leaf Therapy by filling out our interest form.

 Written by: Kaycee Beglau, PsyD